The Rob Nelson Show

-The Rob Nelson Show is an American first-run syndicated talk show that was hosted by Rob Nelson.
-The show ran for one season from September 16, 2002, to January 3, 2003.
+The Rob Nelson Show is an American daytime talk show that was hosted by Rob Nelson.
+The show ran in syndication for one season from September 16, 2002, to January 3, 2003.

 Format

 The Rob Nelson Show is an hour-long daytime talk show that was hosted by television presenter Rob Nelson.
 In its first six weeks, the show typically featured several guests on stage who discussed their thoughts on a given topic, such as female body image or the dangers of gang life.
 The show then reformatted into a tabloid talk show, in which it shifted its focus to single-issue discussions with an emphasis on audience interaction.
 Nelson moderated discussions and periodically handed off his microphone to audience members to make additional comments.
 Under this new format, the show featured topics such as a man who intended to raise money to cut off his feet with a guillotine, a mother who became a legal prostitute, and a human guinea pig.